etienne-p/etienne-p/README.md

 ## Recent

+* [CUDA-Photogrammetry-Rotation-Estimation](https://github.com/etienne-p/CUDA-Photogrammetry-Rotation-Estimation) | Estimation of the rotation of a geometric dataset based on its normals.
+Implemented using CUDA.
 * [ofxPolygonTriangulation](https://github.com/etienne-p/ofxPolygonTriangulation) | an OpenFrameworks addon for Computational Geometry in C++.
 * [UnityGaussianMixtureModel](https://github.com/etienne-p/UnityGaussianMixtureModel) | An implementation of a Gaussian Mixture Model (Machine Learning Clustering technique) in Unity using Compute Shaders.
 * [UnityMorphologicalAntialiasing](https://github.com/etienne-p/UnityMorphologicalAntialiasing) | An implementation of Morphological Antialiasing for Unity's Universal Render Pipeline.